Exchange your EUR for AUD with us!

 How to Exchange Your EUR to AUD?

-You can withdraw AUD from all our foreign currency ATMs around Australia.
+You can withdraw EUR from all our foreign currency ATMs around Australia.
 Some ATMs also offer card withdrawals of selected foreign currencies in addition to AUD at great rates!

 How to Sell Foreign Currency to Travelex